evert/evert.github.com/_posts/2023/2023-04-26-oauth2-usability.md

 for a OAuth 3 library.

 Then _maybe_, 10 years from now we no longer need 538 Passport.js modules for 538 APIs.
-Perhaps browers could even facilitate authentication.
+Perhaps browsers could even facilitate authentication.

 Final notes
 -----------